TMJ (Temporomandibular Joint) pain refers to the facial pain accompanying clenching, grinding and clicking sound.

 Jaw Region Basic Anatomy

 Jaw region is a true synovial joint as the junction between Mandible and Temporal bone.
-Inside the joint, there is a disc, separing the joint space, which will displace according to motion of opening and closing mouth.
+Inside the joint, there is a disc, seperating into upper and lower the joint space, which involves displacement and rolling according to motion of opening and closing mouth.
 Types of motion took place in TMJ includes Opening, Closing, Protusion, Retrusion and Lateral Motion.

 TMJ Symptoms when being Dysfunction